Top winter solstice celebrations in the northern hemisphere

 The December solstice, often misleadingly called just the ‘winter’ solstice, is a phenomenon which marks the point of midwinter in the northern hemisphere (and conversely, midsummer in the southern hemisphere).
 It occurs around the 21st December (it can vary slightly) on the longest night of the year – or of course, the longest day if you’re in Australia or Patagonia, for example!

 In simple terms, we experience the solstices because the Earth is tipped at an angle from the plane of its orbit around the sun.
 In the northern hemisphere, the December solstice happens when the North Pole is tilted farthest from the Sun.
-The result is that the midday Sun on this day is at its lowest point in the sky.
 But here, I’m going to focus on solstice celebrations and not the celestial mechanics!

 Over the centuries, many solstice traditions have become entwined with the Christian celebration of Christmas, either because of the proximity of the dates or because of the association between light and birth, the idea (loosely) being that the longest night comes to an end with the birth of Jesus, our guiding light.
 It’s probably a bit of both.

 It’s almost impossible to fully unpick the web of history and identify the origin of each custom with certainty, but in today’s world, many cultures continue to observe some of these traditions.
 Here’s a selection of some the major winter solstice celebrations in the northern hemisphere.